 Essentially, if you produce more solar power than you need, the extra energy is added to the grid and your bill is credited for future power use.
 This is known as net metering.
 For Solar*Rewards, Xcel Energy tracks the production over time and issues additional payments or credits for your energy production, on top of what you'd receive for net metering.

 Solar*Rewards® is your opportunity to have solar for your home or business, as it can basically help the system pay for itself over time.
 This program has limited availability and is first come, first served, so it’s worth getting in as soon as you can.
 Net Energy Metering (NEM) is also available and has some of the same benefits as Solar*Rewards, except that it's non-incentivized.

 Recent changes to Xcel Energy Solar*Rewards

-It’s important to note that Xcel Energy recently announced an important change to it’s Solar*Rewards program that could impact current, in-progress and near-future residential solar installation projects within the state of Minnesota.
+It’s vital to note that Xcel Energy recently announced an important change to it’s Solar*Rewards program that could impact current, in-progress and near-future residential solar installation projects within the state of Minnesota.

 The largest energy utility in the state will no longer accept Xcel Solar*Rewards applications for projects where the subcontractor(s) hold the residential building contractor license.
 Only applications from the solar installer/developer that contracts directly with the customer (and submits the application on their behalf) will qualify.